We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 If not managed effectively, diabetes can cause health complications.
 Common health complications include:

-The good news is that weight loss and exercise can have shown enormous potential for preventing, treating, and in some cases reversing type 2 diabetes.
+The good news is that weight loss and exercise have shown enormous potential for preventing, treating, and in some cases reversing type 2 diabetes, according to the American Association of Diabetes Educators (AADE).

 Maintaining a diabetes-friendly diet is more complex than just cutting carbs.
-Don’t let that scare you, though.
+Don’t let that deter you, though.
 It’s easy to follow a diabetes-friendly diet, especially if you get in the habit of meal planning.

 Planning your meals ahead of time may cost you more minutes in the short term, but you’ll reap the rewards later.
 If you’ve already decided what you’re making each night and have your refrigerator stocked, you’re that much closer to a healthy meal.